 When choosing a market, there has to be some minimum bar for:

 In many markets, a pool of 7,000 potential customers won't be enough, especially if it costs a lot of time and money to acquire them.

-I've observed hundreds of independent entrepreneurs, at MicroConf, in MegaMaker, and my role as an advisor.
+I've observed hundreds of independent entrepreneurs, at MicroConf, in MegaMaker, and in my role as an advisor.

-Almost everyone who is consistently earning more than $10k / month (and certainly those who break $50k) targeted a fast-growing product category, that was sufficiently large.
+Almost everyone who is consistently earning more than $10k / month (and certainly those who break $50k) targeted a growing product category, that was sufficiently large.